The Proof of My Innocence

 As Britain finds itself under the leadership of a new Prime Minister whose tenure will only last for seven weeks, Chris pursues his story to a conference being held deep in the Cotswolds, where events take a sinister turn and a murder enquiry is soon in progress.
 But will the solution to the mystery lie in contemporary politics, or in a literary enigma that is almost forty years old?

-Darting between decades and genres, THE PROOF OF MY INNOCENCE re-imagines the cosy-crime caper, dark academia and the auto-biographical novel with Coe's trademark humour and warmth.
-From one of Britain's finest living novelists, this is a wickedly funny and razor-sharp novel, showing how the key to understanding the present can often be found in the murkiest corners of the past.
+Darting between decades and genres, THE PROOF OF MY INNOCENCE is a wickedly funny and razor-sharp new novel from one of Britain’s most beloved novelists, showing how the key to understanding the present can often be found in the murkiest corners of the past.

 'Probably the best English novelist of his generation' Nick Hornby